 For the CEO and the other NEOs, with the exception of Messrs.
-Srivastava and Murphy, compensation benchmark information is derived from a comparator group of other financial institutions that represent our primary competitors for talent.
+Harney and Murphy, compensation benchmark information is derived from a comparator group of other financial institutions that represent our primary competitors for talent.
 The comparator group used for compensation purposes includes the following companies:

-- > Bank of Montreal
+- Bank of Montreal

-- > Sun Life Financial
+Sun Life Financial

-- > Bank of Nova Scotia
+- Bank of Nova Scotia > National Bank of Canada

+- Canadian Imperial Bank

-- National Bank of Canada
+Royal Bank of Canada

+of Commerce

 Toronto-Dominion Bank

-- Canadian Imperial Bank of Commerce

-- Royal Bank of Canada

-- Manulife Financial
+- > Manulife Financial

-Specialized survey data for relevant roles from the U.S. financial services sector is used to benchmark target compensation for Mr. Srivastava, in light of the nature of the operations for which this position is responsible.
+Specialized survey data for relevant roles from the Europe financial services sector is used to benchmark target compensation for Mr. Harney, in light of the nature of the operations for which this position is responsible.